Seventh Woods: North Carolina

 As a freshman, Woods played in all 40 games, tying a school record.
 He averaged nearly eight minutes per game, mainly in relief to the starting point guard Joel Berry.
-He had his best game of the season against Duke, where he scored four points and lead the team with four assists.
+He had his best game of the season against Duke, where he scored four points and led the team with four assists.
+North Carolina received a one-seed in the 2017 NCAA Tournament and proceeded to win the national championship.
+Woods appeared in all six of UNC's tournament games, playing a total of 30 minutes and recording two points, four assists, three steals and three rebounds across the six tournament games.
+He played three minutes in the Tar Heels' championship game victory over Gonzaga but did not record any stats.

 In his sophomore year, Woods was limited by a stress fracture in his foot; he missed 17 games due to the injury.
 Before his injury, he tied his career-high in scoring with nine points in the season opener against Northern Iowa.

-During the offseason, Woods was in a competition for the starting point guard role with Coby White, but did not get the job.
+During the offseason, Woods was in a competition for the starting point guard role with Coby White but did not get the job.
 In his junior season, Woods started one game against UNCW when White was out with an ankle injury.
 He had the best game of his college career when UNC got a signature win over Gonzaga, who at the time was ranked fourth in the country.
 He set a new career-high in scoring with 14 points.
 On April 25, 2019, Woods announced that he would transfer from North Carolina.

 South Carolina

 On June 7, 2019, Woods announced he would transfer to South Carolina.
-He started 13 games and averaged 5.4 points, 1.7 rebounds, 1.9 assists, and 1.1 steals per game as a senior.
+He redshirted the 2019-20 season that was eventually cut short due to COVID-19.
+In the 2020-21 season, Woods started 13 games and averaged 5.4 points, 1.7 rebounds, 1.9 assists, and 1.1 steals per game as a senior.

 Morgan State

-On June 21, 2021, Woods announced he was transferring to Morgan State for his final season of eligibility.
-He started 18 games and averaged 4.7 points, 2.0 rebounds, 2.1 assists, and 0.6 steals per game.
+On June 21, 2021, Woods announced he was transferring to Morgan State for his extra season of eligibility that was granted to all athletes due to the effects of COVID-19.
+In his final year, he started 18 games and averaged 4.7 points, 2.0 rebounds, 2.1 assists, and 0.6 steals per game.

+Professional career

+UCC Demons (2023–2024)

+In July 2023, Woods signed his first professional contract with UCC Demons of the Super League.
+In January 2024, he helped the team win the National Cup with an 82–68 win over Ballincollig in the final.
+He scored a team-high 22 points and was named joint-MVP of the final with James Hannigan.
+For the season, he was named to the Super League All-Star First Team.

+Zamora Jaguars (2024–present)

+In May 2024, Woods signed with Zamora Jaguars of the Liga Ecuatoriana de Baloncesto.